 Fetus Terrible: The ORN Emperor in VI is an extremely ugly and monstrous infant with 3 eyes and varying number of irises in each of them.
 Apparently, the design was lifted from a character from a manga the project director had once drawn.

 Final Boss Preview: IV had Versus at the end of the Battleship Raid level.
-Your team of ships try to destroy it and get their asses completely handed to them, forcing the remaining members of your squad to resort in giving you the Mid-Season Upgrade.
+Your team of ships try to destroy it and get their asses completely handed to them, forcing the remaining members of your squad to resort to giving you the Mid-Season Upgrade.
 Thankfully, you get your revenge in the final level.

 Harder Than Hard: "Very Hard" in Thunder Force II for the Sharp X68000, "Mania" in III, and "Maniac" in IV and VI.